We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Their edges are sharpened at the same 28-degree angle using Wusthof’s proprietary PETec technology.

-Wusthof Classic knives feature a distinct triple riveted handle made from a dense synthetic material called Polyoxymethylene (POM).
+Wusthof Classic knives feature a distinct triple-riveted handle made from a dense synthetic material called Polyoxymethylene (POM).
 POM is super durable and resistant to fading and discoloration.

 The Classic handles have a fully exposed tang (tang: extension of the blade throughout the handle) and a full bolster that add weight and balance.
-They are also curved that the butt end to prevent your hand from slipping.
+They are also curved at the butt end to prevent your hand from slipping.

 Ikon handles have smoother curves than the Classic line and don’t feature the sharp curve at the butt end to prevent slipping.
-They also have a fully exposed tang, but instead of a full bolster, Ikon knives have two half bolsters; one located where the blade and handle meet and the other covering the butt end of the handle.
+They also have a fully exposed tang, but instead of a full bolster, Ikon knives have two half bolsters, one located where the blade and handle meet and the other covering the butt end of the handle.

 Besides Classic and Ikon, Wusthof has another knife line called the Classic Ikon.